WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 multihagedorn  Inhomogeneous Hagedorn wavepackets
 =============  ========================================

-.. spawn          Spawning propagation for tunneling problems

 Specifying initial values
 -------------------------

-Initial values are always specified as wavepackets.
+Initial values are always specified as wave-packets.
 For the Fourier propagator, the packets are sampled at the grid nodes and for packet based algorithms, these initial packets are just propagated.
-The two configuration variables ``parameters`` and ``coefficients`` are responsible for specifying the initial wavepackets.
+The two configuration variables ``parameters`` and ``coefficients`` are responsible for specifying the initial wave-packets.
 Their values are interpreted as usual but let's look at this important part a bit closer.